-I have just opened a complete and selected stock of Building and Housekeeping Hardware. which I offer to the citizens of this place and vicinty, at prices that cannot fail to please.
+I have just opened a complete and selected stock of Building and Housekeeping Hardware, which I offer to the citizens of this place and vicinity, at prices that cannot fail to please.
 Table and Pocket Cutlery,

-Iron and Nails, Oils.
-Paints and Putty.

-Hinges, Locks and Screws, Tinned, Hollow and Enamelled Ware, Tubs.
-Buckets, Churns, &c.
-A large assortment of Window Glass,

-A beautiful stock of Coffin Trimmings, Brusnes, Ropes and Shoe Findings.
+Iron and Nails, Oils, Paints and Putty, Hinges, Locks and Screws.
+Tinned, Hollow and Enamelled Ware, Tubs, Buckets, Churns, &c.
+A large assortment of Window Glass, A beautiful stock of Coffin Trimmings, Brushes, Ropes and Shoe Findings.
 A general assortment of all kinds always on hand.
-Call and see the beautiful stock just opened.
-Greencastle, November 17, 1868-!y.